dotnet/docs-aspire/docs/logging/nats-component.md

 ### Persistent logs and traces

-Register NATS with a data directory in your AppHost project to retain NATS's data and configuration across application restarts.
+Register NATS with a data directory in your **.AppHost** project to retain NATS's data and configuration across application restarts.

 ```csharp
 var NATS = builder.AddNATS("NATS", NATSDataDirectory: "./NATSdata");